HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 After setting up the comments UI on the page, you can now add, reply, like/unlike, and delete comments.
 You can also view the total comments count on the content item.
 ![WCM Comments UI](../developing_managing_content/_img/wcm-comments-ui.png)

-## Render Presentation Template of content in external components
+## Render WCM comments in external components

 Starting from CF214, WCM comments can be rendered in the external components like Page Components, Rich Text, Custom Portlets or Script applications etc. In this case, enabling and configuring Custom Plugin Component for WCM comments as described in the previous section is not required.